i

 Full-time Study Coordinator

-Interested candidates are invited to submit a Curriculum vitae and a cover letter to Dr. April Rose at april.rose@mcgill.ca.
+Interested candidates are invited to submit a CV and cover letter by email to Ms. Charlene Weight at charlene.weight@mail.mcgill.ca.

 Full-time Study Coordinator